yuriyzubarev/lein4clojure/README.md

 # lein4clojure

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin that creates clojure unit tests for problems from www.4clojure.com

 ## Usage

-FIXME: Use this for user-level plugins:
+Use this for user-level plugins:

-Put `[lein4clojure "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein4clojure 0.1.0-SNAPSHOT`.
+Put `[com.yuriy-zubarev/lein4clojure "0.9.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

-FIXME: Use this for project-level plugins:
+Use this for project-level plugins:

-Put `[lein4clojure "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[com.yuriy-zubarev/lein4clojure "0.9.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+See `sample-project` for an example.

     $ lein lein4clojure

+    Test:  ./my-project/test/lein4clojure/elementary/001_nothing_but_the_truth.clj ... creating
+	Test:  ./my-project/test/lein4clojure/elementary/002_simple_math.clj ... creating
+	Test:  ./my-project/test/lein4clojure/elementary/003_intro_to_strings.clj ... creating
+	Test:  ./my-project/test/lein4clojure/elementary/004_intro_to_lists.clj ... creating
+	Test:  ./my-project/test/lein4clojure/elementary/005_lists__conj.clj ... creating
+	Test:  ./my-project/test/lein4clojure/elementary/006_intro_to_vectors.clj ... creating
+	Test:  ./my-project/test/lein4clojure/elementary/007_vectors__conj.clj ... creating
+	...

+The project is my personal Clojure playground and it's in a pretty rough shape as I'm just embarking on the wonderful world of Clojure.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Yuriy Zubarev

 Distributed under the Eclipse Public License, the same as Clojure.